syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Columns.md

 ## Column Layout

-You can set the Grid's columns layout based on either Grid width or its columns width using [`columnLayout`](https://help.syncfusion.com/api/js/ejgrid#members:columnlayout "columnLayout") property of Grid.
+You can set the Grid's columns layout based on either Grid width or its columns width using `ColumnLayout` property of Grid.
 There are two ways to set the column layout, they are

 1. Auto
 2. Fixed

 N> 1.
-For [`columnLayout`](https://help.syncfusion.com/api/js/ejgrid#members:columnlayout "columnLayout") property you can assign either `string` value ("fixed") or `enum` value (`ej.Grid.ColumnLayout.Fixed`).
+For `ColumnLayout` property you can assign either `string` value ("fixed") or `enum` value (`ej.Grid.ColumnLayout.Fixed`).

 {% tabs %}
 {% highlight razor %}